francescomadia/garch-arima-backtesting-/README.md

 **Course:** Laboratory of Data Analytics for Investment, Università Cattolica

-**Datasets:** Provided by the course, used with permission.
-Includes historical S&P 500 constituent metrics and a time-varying composition matrix (1/0 flag for index membership at time t, avoiding survivorship bias).
+**Datasets:** Provided by the course (Laboratory of Data Analytics for Investment).
+Not redistributed here due to licensing restrictions.
+Includes historical S&P 500 constituent return metrics and a time-varying composition matrix (binary flag, 1 if a stock was a member of the index at time t, 0 otherwise — used to eliminate survivorship bias in the backtest).

 **Methodology:**
 - Walk-forward backtest, weekly rebalancing, no look-ahead or survivorship bias